 Frank is a partner at WeirFoulds LLP, one of Canada’s oldest law firms.
 Frank appears as counsel on complex multi-jurisdictional litigation matters.
-He is licensed to practise law in Canada, and is also a member of the bars of Anguilla, Antigua and Barbuda, Barbados, Belize, the British Virgin Islands, Dominica and St. Kitts and Nevis.
+He is licensed to practise law in Canada, and is also a member of the bars of Anguilla, Antigua and Barbuda, Barbados, Belize, the British Virgin Islands, Dominica, Grenada and St. Kitts and Nevis.
 Frank is repeatedly named as one of Canada’s top lawyers in the area of Corporate and Commercial Litigation in The Best Lawyers in Canada.
 Frank also holds an appointment as a Distinguished Visiting Scholar at Ryerson University’s G. Raymond Chang School of Continuing Education.
-Frank participates on many legal and community boards and initiatives, including: a member of The Advocates’ Society (TAS) International Training Committee; former President and member of the Canadian Association of Black Lawyers (CABL); membership in the Ontario Bar Association (OBA); member of the board of Community Legal Education Ontario (CLEO), a specialty clinic that produces and delivers public legal education to communities in Ontario that are low-income or who otherwise face barriers to full participation in the justice system; and membership on the Steering Committee of DiverseCity: The Toronto Leadership Project, which is aimed at diversifying Toronto’s leadership landscape.
-Frank has been recognized often for his significant contributions and dedication to the community, including as a recipient of The Law Society of Upper Canada’s Lincoln Alexander Award (2013) and a Queen Elizabeth II Diamond Jubilee Medal (2012).
+Frank participates on many legal and community boards and initiatives, including: a member of The Advocates’ Society (TAS) International Training Committee; former President and member of the Canadian Association of Black Lawyers (CABL); membership in the Ontario Bar Association (OBA); member of the board of Community Legal Education Ontario (CLEO), a specialty clinic that produces and delivers public legal education to communities in Ontario that are low-income or who otherwise face barriers to full participation in the justice system; and membership on the Steering Committee of DiverseCity: The Greater Toronto Leadership Project, which is aimed at diversifying Toronto’s leadership landscape.
+Frank has been recognized often for professional excellence and for his significant contributions and dedication to the community, including as a recipient of The Law Society of Upper Canada’s Lincoln Alexander Award (2013), an Alumni Award of Distinction from Ryerson University (2012) and a Queen Elizabeth II Diamond Jubilee Medal (2012).
 Frank speaks regularly to various audiences on diversity issues, and is a frequent presenter at continuing professional development seminars in many areas dealing with the litigation process, including seminars put on by the OBA, TAS, CABL, The Law Society of Upper Canada, the Organisation of Eastern Caribbean States Bar Association and the Judicial Education Institute of the Eastern Caribbean Supreme Court.
 Frank is appointed by the Ontario Bar Association to the Committee.

 Asha Luthra, Mississauga (Lay Member)

 Asha Luthra is a post graduate from the Bombay University where she majored in Economics.
-She started her career as a lecturer in MV and Lu College but moved to work with Air India in their sales and marketing division.
-After migrating to Canada and working for a wholesale group, she started her own venture called Joy Tours n Travel looking after the travel and hospitality needs of special groups.
-Asha is the Head of AL Consulting and also Director of Business Development with the Excelsior Financial group dealing with investments both in Canada and India.
+She started her career as a lecturer at MV and Lu College but moved to work with Air India in their sales and marketing division.
+After migrating to Canada and working for a wholesale group, she started her own venture called Joy Tours n Travel, looking after the travel and hospitality needs of special groups.
+Asha is the Head of AL Consulting and also Director of Business Development with the Excelsior Financial Group dealing with investments both in Canada and India.
 She has been a strong advocate for issues concerning women and was a faculty for the Indian Junior Chamber for a number of years.
-She was the first woman state President for Maharashtra of the widely known organization called Jaycees.
+She was the first woman State President for Maharashtra of the widely-known organization called Jaycees.
 She has been a member of various voluntary organizations.
 She was also appointed as a Justice of Peace for the Maharashtra State – India.
-In 2008, she became the first lady President of the 35-year old organization called the Indo Canada Chamber of Commerce.
+In 2008, she became the first female President of the 35-year-old organization called the Indo Canada Chamber of Commerce.

 Brian Mullan, Ancaster (Lay Member)